aws-samples/aws-serverless-video-streaming/README_en.md

 - Large-concurrent uplink video cloud storage: to connect monitoring equipment and smart devices through standardized protocols, and perform recording, storage and video processing for video streaming in cloud;

 ## Solution Characteristic：
-- Serverlsss, end-to-end: Based on AWS cloud-native architecture, no capacity planning is required, and operation and maintenance effort is reduce to great extent;
+- Serverlsss, end-to-end: Based on Amazon cloud-native architecture, no capacity planning is required, and operation and maintenance effort is reduce to great extent;
-- Simple, open source, easy integrated: to meet the needs of non-professional customers for live video streaming, transfer, and pull to play, all service are open sourced and seamless integrated with AWS hosting services;
+- Simple, open source, easy integrated: to meet the needs of non-professional customers for live video streaming, transfer, and pull to play, all service are open sourced and seamless integrated with Amazon hosting services;
 - Large capacity supporting multiple channels: Based on ECS elastic architecture, resource can be auto-scaled according to workloads of push-pull streams, thus supporting massive video stream channel in parallel;
 - Console management: You can manage video stream metadata through graphical console and API, and you can also set up live streaming functions suitable for your business scenarios according to your needs, such as recording, transcoding, screenshots, watermarks, etc.
 - One-click deployment: One-click deployment of the solution through CloudFormation (Beijing, Ningxia region)